MikePacey/Lancaster-HEC/docs/gpu2.rst

    to fairly schedule longer running jobs.

-**Job Priority**: Users who are members of the Observational Astrophysics Group will have access to the additional *astro-tier1* and *astro-tier2* groups which give jobs priority access to the L40 GPU nodes they have contributed.
+**Job Priority**: Users who are members of the Observational Astrophysics Group will have access to the additional *astro-tier1* and *astro-tier2* queues which give jobs priority access to the L40 GPU nodes they have contributed.
 Priority users will be notified on account creation that they have access to those priority queues.
 All other users will have access to the *astro* queue which gives access to the L40